 When Roger Ebert hated a film, he didn't mince words.
-Here are some movies the Pulitzer Prize-winning writer absolutely loathed (including a couple of surprises) and his dry assessments of their value.
+Here are 50 movies the Pulitzer Prize-winning writer absolutely loathed (including a couple of surprises that you might very well love), along with his dry assessments of their value (or lack thereof).

 1. ARMAGEDDON (1998) // 1 STAR

 “The movie is an assault on the eyes, the ears, the brain, common sense and the human desire to be entertained.
 No matter what they’re charging to get in, it’s worth more to get out. ...
 Armageddon reportedly used the services of nine writers.
 Why did it need any?
 The dialogue is either shouted one-liners or romantic drivel.
 ‘It’s gonna blow!’ is used so many times, I wonder if every single writer used it once, and then sat back from his word processor with a contented smile on his face, another day’s work done.”